Test in production without watermarks.

 We have set up a Database Connection.
 Now, let's set up the Report layout.

 Now, I have added a Text Box with the text "Barcode in Crystal report C#".
-Added text Box, Drag & Drop Product ID, Product Name, and Product Price Field, Product Barcode from database Fields and placed them inside the Box as shown below.
+I added a text box, and drag & drop the Product ID, Product Name, Product Price Field, and Product Barcode from the database fields and placed them inside the box as shown below.

 See the Crystal Report Preview in Crystal Report Viewer.

 Build and run the project.
-The Output is as:
+The output is as follows:

-In this way, we can create Bar code in the Crystal Reports Application without downloading the Barcode Font.
+In this way, we can create a barcode in the Crystal Reports Application without downloading the Barcode Font.
 Similarly, we can also add a QR Code as per your requirement.

 In conclusion, integrating barcodes into Crystal Reports using C# is a powerful way to enhance data representation and management.
 Choosing a reliable barcode library like IronBarcode streamlines the process, offering versatility and ease of use.
 IronBarcode, with its support for various barcode types, resizing, and customization features, proves to be a valuable asset in barcode generation and reading tasks.
 The step-by-step guide provided here ensures a seamless implementation process, from selecting the library to designing the Crystal Report layout.

-Moreover, IronBarcode, unlocking additional functionalities and support to further enhance their barcode integration experience.
+Moreover, IronBarcode offers developers the opportunity to unlock additional functionalities and support to enhance their barcode integration experience.
 This flexibility makes IronBarcode a compelling choice for developers, whether they are working on small-scale projects or enterprise-level applications.